hschott/ficum/README.md

 #### Number

-A number is parsed from a string literal containing digits, sign and decimal dot and results in either `java.lang.Integer`, `java.lang.Long`, `java.lang.Float` or `java.lang.Double`.
+A number is parsed from a string literal containing digits, sign, decimal dot, qualifier and exponent and results in either `java.lang.Integer`, `java.lang.Long`, `java.lang.Float` or `java.lang.Double`.

 *Examples:*

 Literal | Type | Value
 ------ | ------ | ------
 23 | Integer | 23
+856l | Long | 856
+73L | Long | 73
+34.01 | Float | 34.01
+912.24f | Float | 912.24
+2.345F | Float | 2.345
+5.5d | Double | 5.5
+67.0D | Double | 67.0
+210.12E+1 | Float | 2101.2
+34.78e-1d | Double | 3.478

 #### Text

 #### Boolean

+A boolean is parsed from a string literal containing "true" or "false" or "yes" or "no" and results in a `java.lang.Boolean` object.

 #### Null

+A null reference is parsed from a string literal containing "null".

 #### The complete [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_Form)